bytebodger/blog/code-tests-eliminate-the-best-candidates.md

 But let's break down the layers in this coding exercise:

- 1. **There are at least *two* CRUD layers** - one layer to CRUD the lists, and another layer to CRUD the individual todo items in each list.
+ 1. **There are at least *two* CRUD layers**
+One layer to CRUD the lists, and another layer to CRUD the individual todo items in each list.

- 2. **Each todo requires priority *and due date*** - and if you're doing dates with anything other than a modern datepicker, your app is gonna look pretty *janky*.
+ 2. **Each todo requires priority *and due date***
+And if you're doing dates with anything other than a modern datepicker, your app is gonna look pretty *janky*.
 And as soon as you start throwing dates in there, it requires at least a slight complication in the sorting mechanisms.

- 3. **You must be able to reorder the items *via drag-n-drop*.**  Umm... *WTF??*  To be clear, implementing drag-n-drop via React is no Herculean task.
+ 3. **You must be able to reorder the items *via drag-n-drop*.**
+Umm... *WTF??*  To be clear, implementing drag-n-drop via React is no Herculean task.
 But why is that a requirement *for a demo application*??
 I mean, if some prospective dev isn't already familiar with the React drag-n-drop libraries, and he has to spend a bunch of time familiarizing himself with them, is that really what you want to use *as a selection criteria*?

- 4. **You *must* use GraphQL.**  Now, I have nothing against GraphQL.
+ 4. **You *must* use GraphQL.**
+Now, I have nothing against GraphQL.
 It's a fine tool.
 But you're telling me that, if I had an amazing demo app already built that "only" used REST, *you're gonna eliminate me from contention*??
 Lemme put this another way.
 If you have a candidate who is basically a Programming God, *but*... for whatever reason, he hasn't yet used GraphQL, you don't at least want to talk to him a bit further to see if he *might* be a good match for your company/environment/team??  *C'mon, man...*

- 5. **You must have authentication services for both the app and the API.**  Can you *feel* my eyes rolling at this point?
+ 5. **You must have authentication services for both the app and the API.**
+Can you *feel* my eyes rolling at this point???
 Cuz they're *sooooo* rolling at this point.
-You want me to build this demo app, with an implied data layer, and GraphQL (*not* REST!), and an authentication layer.
+You want me to build this demo app, with an implied data layer, and GraphQL (*not* REST!), and an authentication layer?
 Umm... okay.

- 6. **And as a "complementary item", you should be able to create/register users or let them maintain state as a "guest".**  Now... read the rest of this spec.
+ 6. **And as a "complementary item", you should be able to create/register users or let them maintain state as a "guest".**
+Now... read the rest of this spec.
 Does that "throw in" suggestion really feel complementary to you?
 I mean, sure, you could just ignore it.
 After all, it's "complementary", *right*??
 But if they're so fixated on the specific API format you're using, and if they're so fixated on drag-n-drop, do you really believe that they're gonna be satisfied with any submission that doesn't include the "complementary" aspects??

 But here's my favorite part of this inconsiderate request: